RobbieMcKinstry/deliverable_1/test_case.md

 OUTPUT VALUES: N/A
 POSTCONDITIONS: No assertion failed, and no errors were thrown during execution.

-IDENTIFIER: FUN-FORM-DISCARD
-TEST CASE: 10
-PRECONDITIONS: Load the webpage `http://www.thinkthroughmath.com/request-a-demo/`.
-INPUT VALUES:
-EXECUTION STEPS:
-OUTPUT VALUES:
-POSTCONDITIONS: No assertion failed, and no errors were thrown during execution.

 IDENTIFIER: NFUN-XSS
 TEST CASE: 6
 PRECONDITIONS: Load the webpage `http://www.thinkthroughmath.com/request-a-demo/`.
 INPUT VALUES: Input into the email input field `<script>alert('Panic!')</script>` into a the email input field.
 EXECUTION STEPS:
-    1. Complete the rest of the form approperately.
+    1. Complete the rest of the form appropriately.
     2. Submit the form.
     3. Assert no popup appears.
 OUTPUT VALUES: N/A